 Since Cabrera’s appointment as Music Director of the California Symphony, the organization has been reinvigorated.
-With its increased subscription programs and an expansion of concerts to three new venues around the Bay Area, the California Symphony and Cabrera are redefining what it means to be an orchestra in the 21st Century.
+With its expanded concerts, dramatically increased ticket sales, and innovative programming, the California Symphony, and Cabrera are redefining what it means to be an orchestra in the 21st Century.
 Through the California Symphony’s celebrated Young American Composer in Residence program, Cabrera has supported the burgeoning careers of composers including D.J.
-Sparr and Dan Visconti.
+Sparr, Dan Visconti, and the current Composer-in-Residence, Katherine Balch.
+Sound Minds, California Symphony’s nationally recognized music education program, reflects Cabrera’s commitment to diversity and education through the arts.

-A champion of new music, Donato Cabrera was a co-founder of the New York-based American Contemporary Music Ensemble (ACME), which is dedicated to the outstanding performance of masterworks from the 20th and 21st centuries.
-In September 2012 he conducted ACME in the world premiere of the all-live version of Steve Reich’s WTC 9/11 for three string quartets and tape at Le Poisson Rouge in New York City.
-Cabrera will lead performances of Icelandic composer Jóhann Jóhannsson’s Drone Mass with ACME and Theatre of Voices at Duke Performances and the Big Ears Festival in spring 2017.
-He made his Carnegie Hall and Cal Performances debuts leading the world and California premieres, respectively, of Mark Grey’s Atash Sorushan.
-In 2010, Cabrera stepped in on short notice for the acclaimed British composer/conductor/pianist Thomas Ads to conduct the Saint Paul Chamber Orchestra.
+Donato Cabrera co-founded the New York-based American Contemporary Music Ensemble (ACME), which is dedicated to the outstanding performance of masterworks from the 20th and 21st centuries.
+He conducted ACME in the world premiere of the all-live version of Steve Reich’s WTC 9/11 for three string quartets and tape at Le Poisson Rouge in New York City and recently led performances of Icelandic composer Jóhann Jóhannsson’s Drone Mass with ACME and Theatre of Voices at Duke Performances and the Big Ears Festival.

-In 2010, Donato Cabrera was recognized by the Consulate-General of Mexico in San Francisco as a Luminary of the Friends of Mexico Honorary Committee, for his contributions to promoting and developing the presence of the Mexican community in the Bay Area.
-He holds degrees from the University of Nevada and the University of Illinois and has also pursued graduate studies in conducting at Indiana University and the Manhattan School of Music.
+Awards and fellowships include a Herbert von Karajan Conducting Fellowship at the Salzburg Festival and conducting the Nashville Symphony in the League of American Orchestra’s prestigious Bruno Walter National Conductor Preview.
+Donato Cabrera was recognized by the Consulate-General of Mexico in San Francisco as a Luminary of the Friends of Mexico Honorary Committee, for his contributions to promoting and developing the presence of the Mexican community in the Bay Area.

 “Tall and energetic, he’s a passionate, heart-on-the-sleeve conductor, with eclectic musical tastes and a wealth of experience.” – San Jose Mercury News